 Okay, it’s not really a language, but that doesn’t mean that it can’t be one.

-While words and phrases like ‘bae’ and ‘smol’ are okay (and I use the word ‘okay’ lightly) for everyday text speak (or ‘txt spk’), they should never be spoken in the workplace.
-Unless, of course, you want to look like a fool.
+While words and phrases like ‘bae’ and ‘smol’ are okay (and I use the word ‘okay’ lightly) for everyday text speak (or ‘txt spk’), they should never be spoken in the workplace, like annoying corporate jargon.

 Here are 20 Millennial slang words and phrases you need to avoid using in the workplace.

 Used originally to describe one’s eyebrows, ‘on fleek’ means that something is ‘on point’, ‘flawless’ or ‘perfect’.
 In a business context, you could say something like: ‘Your presentation was on fleek’.
 You could, but that doesn’t mean you should.

 When something or someone ‘triggers you’, it makes you uncontrollably mad or irritated.
 For example, ‘I was triggered when Mark stole my idea and passed it off as his own’.

 Although technically not a word, ‘V’ is short for ‘very’ and is extremely common among Millennials, especially when texting.
 However, that doesn’t mean that it should be used at work when sending emails to colleagues, your boss or, worse, clients!
 ‘We’re v excited about our partnership’ might save you from typing three extra letters, but it won’t present you in a professional light.